MoElaSec/MalGamy.github.io/_posts/2021-4-11-DLL Injection.md

 ![image3](https://user-images.githubusercontent.com/74544712/114315008-5cd81300-9afd-11eb-89c3-9b9a0dc4ec67.PNG)

 * Allocate Memory within the process
+* Copy filename (path) to process memory using VirtualAlloc().

 ![image4](https://user-images.githubusercontent.com/74544712/114315053-75e0c400-9afd-11eb-83d3-1dc5d266f131.PNG)

-* Copy filename (path) to process memory using VirtualAlloc().
-* pass the address of LoadLibrary to one of these APIs so that a remote process has to execute the DLL on behalf of the malware
+* pass the address of LoadLibrary to one of these APIs so that a remote process has to execute DLL-injection technique.
 ![image5](https://user-images.githubusercontent.com/74544712/114315151-d8d25b00-9afd-11eb-9072-623bc3d9c037.PNG)